What’s The Difference Between Cruelty Free And Vegan?

 Sadly, a number of fake “bunny” type logos or symbols are popping up on products globally, misleading consumers and behind the scenes, undoubtedly still testing on animals.

 When it comes to the cruelty-free label, some brands regrettably use it purely as marketing lip-service but, in reality, their products are clearly not what they say they are, for example:

 - Cruelty-free may just mean that the finished product is not tested on animals but the ingredients are tested on animals at some point in their development.

 - Some brands that claim to be “cruelty-free” might not personally test the product on animals but they have a third party do so.
 The most notorious example of this are brands that sell cosmetics and body care products in China, which is a gigantic market.
 The hitch is, China’s laws require products to be tested on animals before they can be sold in its territory.
 To get around this, brands just outsource the animal testing and voila, they get to hold on to the cruelty-free tag.

-Outside of Sustainable Jungle, we’d suggest looking out for the most trusted certifications/ logos available today as follows:
+Outside of Sustainable Jungle, we’d suggest looking for the most trusted vegan and cruelty free certifications/ logos available today as follows:

 With all that said, we couldn’t leave you without mentioning some of our cruelty free and vegan resources here on Sustainable Jungle.